tmobile/jazz/README.md

 * **Deployment Targets** - Currently Jazz can deploy to AWS managed services like (Lambda, API Gateway, S3, CloudFront etc.).
 We plan to support related services in Azure and GCP in the near future.
 * **Deployment & CI/CD** - Jazz comes with CI/CD by default.
 It creates a code repository per service and adds a web hook to trigger build/deployment workflows whenever it sees a commit.
 We leverage [Jenkins](https://github.com/jenkinsci/jenkins) open source for build process and [Serverless Framework](http://www.serverless.com) for deploying these services.
 * **Other Features** - Other useful features/integrations like SCM (Gitlab/Bitbucket), monitoring (CloudWatch), logging (ElasticSearch), authentication (Cognito), code quality metrics (SonarQube) comes with Jazz by default.
 * **Extensions** - Jazz is designed to integrate and work well with other systems that your enterprise needs.
-You can check out our optional extensions like Slack, Splunk etc. Centralized configuration helps Jazz admins to easily enable/disable these features as per your needs.
+You can check out our optional extensions like Slack, Splunk etc. Centralized configuration helps Jazz admins to easily enable/disable these features as per their needs.

 Jazz is [open-sourced](http://opensource.t-mobile.com) and under active development by T-Mobile's Cloud Center of Excellence.